brihernandez/GunTurrets/README.md

 The rest of the objects in the hierarchy screenshot above are for visuals.

-If an elevating barrel isn't required for the turret, it will function just fine without it.
-The turret will continue to rotate horizontally to face whatever aim point it's given, but
+If an elevating barrel isn't required for a turret design, the component will still function fine without it.
+The turret continues to rotate horizontally to face whatever aim point it's given.

 ## Helper tools